jgladch/blastro-npm/README.md

   > Blastro provides a single-page application and API endpoint to obtain planetary ephemeris data for a given date and location.

 ## npm-blastro ##
   > Blastro uses an NPM module to generate ephemeris data.
 This module repurposes code originally written by Peter Hayes (1999) and Ole Nielsen (2002).
-If you would like to use the same module, you can install it by running <pre><code>npm install blastro</code></pre>.
-The repository for npm-blastro can be found <a href="http://www.github.com/jgladch/npm-blastro">here</a>.
+If you would like to use the same module, you can install it by running: <pre><code>npm install blastro</code></pre> The repository for npm-blastro can be found <a href="http://www.github.com/jgladch/npm-blastro">here</a>.

 ## Quote from You ##
   > Blastro will make it much easier for users to find accurate ephemeris data online.
 Galileo, Kepler, Sagan, and Einstein would be proud.